Rashvin20/deeplearning_group10/README.md

 #Install dependencies
 pip install -r requirements.txt
 ```
-All notebooks are executed using Jupyter, with each .ipynb run from top to bottom to automatically generate training curves, performance metrics (Accuracy, Macro-F1, BLEU, Perplexity), confusion matrices, and Grad-CAM visualisations.
+All notebooks are executed using Colab, with each .ipynb run from top to bottom to automatically generate training curves, performance metrics (Accuracy, Macro-F1, BLEU, Perplexity), confusion matrices, and Grad-CAM visualisations.
 The project also evaluates sustainability by analysing FLOPs, parameter counts, runtime, and energy consumption, highlighting performance–compute trade-offs for responsible AI development.

 Author: Group 10